 Most fears about public speaking stem from our fear of being judged.
-We are so scared of being criticized that we forget they have the power to share a message.
+We are so scared of being criticized that we forget we have the power to share a message.
 I want to teach you how to captivate an audience so you can conquer your public speaking fears and get your message across.
-Let’s dive into our research-backed public speaking tips so you have the confidence to get on stage and master your stage presence.
+Let’s dive into the research-backed public speaking tips, so you have the confidence to get on stage and master your stage presence.

 #1: Up Your Public Speaking Game

-Harvard business professor John Antonakis looked at charismatic verbal strategies.
-In his research, he discovered that when executives use these verbal tactics, their leadership ratings rose a whopping 60%!
-When presenting you should incorporate these 3 verbally charismatic tactics:
+Harvard Business Professor John Antonakis looked at charismatic verbal tactics.
+In his research, he discovered that when executives used these verbal tactics, their leadership ratings rose a whopping 60 percent!
+When presenting, you should incorporate these three charismatic verbal tactics:

 - Use Metaphors, Similes, and Analogies.
 Metaphors are like mini-stories.
 You tie something that someone understands to a new idea or concept.
 I LOVE metaphors—I think they are the most powerful way to get ideas across.
-For example, I teach people how to read microexpressions and liken the ability to decode the face to watching life in High Definition—all of a sudden you see things that you didn’t notice before.
-In other words, I turn the skill of decoding facial expressions into a metaphor with the connection to HD TV.
-Let me tell you — whenever I use this metaphor with live audiences people will either audibly say, “oh” or “ah” or nod their head yes, as if it clicked for them.
+For example, I teach people how to read micro-expressions and liken the ability to decode the face to watching life in High Definition TV.
+All of a sudden you see things that you didn’t notice before.
+In other words, I turn the skill of decoding facial expressions into a metaphor with the connection to HDTV.
+Let me tell you, whenever I use this metaphor with live audiences, people either audibly will say, “oh” or “ah” or nod their head yes, as if it clicked for them.
 That’s the power of a good metaphor.

-- 3 Part Lists.
-Whenever you’re public speaking, you have to keep in mind your audience’s capacity for remembering information.
+- 3-Part Lists.
+Whenever you’re speaking in public, you have to keep in mind your audience’s capacity for remembering information.
 Breaking down your message and actionable takeaways into three parts makes it easy for people to understand, remember and act on your goals.
-If you can organize your speech into 3 main ideas — even if it is an impromptu message in front of the team, this will help people remember what you have to say.
+If you can organize your speech into three main ideas, even if it is an impromptu message in front of the team, it will help people remember what you have to say.

 - Rhetorical Questions.
-A rhetorical question is a question you ask of the audience without requiring a response.
+A rhetorical question is a question you ask of the audience for dramatic effect or to make a point instead of expecting a response.
 Something like, “Do you know how this tip can work for you?” or “How many of you have felt like the man in the story?”
-You don’t need people to actually raise their hands (although they might).
-The reason these are so powerful is because any kind of question engages people mentally; we are programmed to respond to questions even if it is just internal.
+You don’t need people actually to raise their hands (although they might).
+The reason these are so powerful is because any kind of question engages people mentally; we are programmed to respond to questions, even if it is just internally.

-- Say it with power.
+- Speak Powerfully.
 It’s not just what you say, it’s how you say it.
-Be sure that whatever verbal strategy you are using, you are doing it with power.
-Here are my favorite vocal power strategies.
+Be sure that whatever verbal tactics you are using, you are doing it with power.
+Here are my favorite vocal power tactics.

 #2: Use a Sparkline